Flexible spending accounts

 Flexible spending accounts enable employees to set aside pretax dollars through payroll deductions to pay for eligible healthcare and dependent care expenses — saving both the employee and their employer money.

 Flexible spending accounts (FSAs) can save both employees and employers money.
-These accounts enable employees to set aside pretax dollars through payroll deductions to pay for eligible healthcare and dependent care expenses.
+These accounts enable employees to set aside pretax dollars through payroll deductions to pay for eligible healthcare and/or dependent care expenses.

 Because FSAs are funded through pretax payroll deductions, employers who offer FSAs do not pay Social Security and Medicare (FICA) taxes on their employees' contributions to these accounts (except for ministers' contributions).